Don't confuse sales methodology and sales process. And the importance of consistency.

 Don't confuse sales methodology and sales process

-These aspects are certainly necessary and important.
-But when I start asking questions about the way that each salesperson sells, I notice a huge disparity.
+So when I probe how this conversation takes place, I notice a huge disparity.
 Each individual has their own approach, their own semantics, their own way of approaching and ending appointments, of managing the exploratory phase, etc., etc., etc.

 I like the analogy of the skeleton.
 While a sales process is important, it only represents the skeleton of the sale.
 Everything that surrounds this skeleton is the methodology which, once defined, helps salespeople to achieve their results and, ultimately, the organisation to grow.
 The British speak of ‘flesh around the bones’.
+Or you can think of the image of a Christmas tree.
+The tree is the structure.
+The decorations is what makes it unique and brings it to life.

 Practice makes perfect

-Contrary to popular belief, selling is not a natural job.
-Do you want your salespeople to use the same sales techniques as your competitors?
-If the answer is no, the methodology to be implemented will be difficult for the teams to adopt and maintain.
 One example among many is that salespeople believe that developing a friendly relationship is essential to success.
 Developing a personal relationship is certainly important, but falling into what is known as the ‘friend zone’ with a potential customer can be counter-productive (see an article on the subject).
 So an effective methodology allows you to find the right balance between being too abrupt and falling into the ‘friend zone’.
 It's a balancing act that is not at all easy.

 So once the methodology has been put in place, it is important to adopt an approach that allows this new way of working to gradually become part of the salespeople's DNA.
 This doesn't happen in a day or two.
 Nothing that we have learned and that is important in our lives can be learned in a day or two.
 Only repetition allows us to acquire new habits that we can rely on automatically.
 This is essential in sales because when prospecting or selling, it is not unusual for sales people to be under pressure - when they shouldn't but that's another conversation -.
 Therefore, only reflexes that are well anchored through repetition can allow sales representatives to draw on their ‘best practices’.

 So remember to regularly set up exercises to practise this methodology, with an easy prospect, with a difficult prospect, with an easy prospect who ‘shops around’ and therefore has to be disqualified, with a prospect who has a D communication style, then one who has a C communication style, etc. Exercises to quantify the problem, to bring in a DM (decision maker), to postpone the demo until all stakeholders have been engaged, etc. The list is endless.
-Sales is an exercise that is won on the margins.
-Each micro-improvement can be seen in the long term.

 That's it?